Eileen Chong: Political career

 Chong joined the Workers' Party (WP) in the second-half of 2024.
 She served as a volunteer caseworker at Meet-the-People Sessions in Aljunied GRC alongside Member of Parliament (MP) Gerald Giam.

 On 17 April 2025, Chong was unveiled as part of a new group of candidates contesting in the 2025 Singaporean general election.
 During nomination day, she was fielded in the Tampines GRC with incumbent MP Faisal Manap, Michael Thng, Ong Lue Ping and Jimmy Tan against the People's Action Party (PAP), People's Power Party (PPP) and National Solidarity Party (NSP).

 On Polling Day, the WP narrowly lost the GRC, winning 47.37% of the total votes.
 This was the second smallest victory margin for the PAP, allowing WP candidates in Tampines GRC to be eligible for a Non-constituency Member of Parliament (NCMP).

 On 19 May 2025, WP announced that Chong would become a NCMP alongside Jalan Kayu SMC candidate Andre Low.
-In June 2025, Chong was co-opted to the Central Executive Committee alongside with fellow NCMP Andre Low, Abdul Muhaimin and Kenneth Tiong.
+In June 2025, Chong was co-opted to the Central Executive Committee along with fellow NCMP Andre Low, Abdul Muhaimin and Kenneth Tiong.
 Chong was appointed as Youth Wing President replacing Jamus Lim.